-If you have ever purchased a home, you know that saving for that down payment is tedious.
-After budgeting and making financial sacrifices, the last thing any new homeowner wants to worry about is expensive home repairs.
-But unless you are prepared to ask the right questions of the previous homeowner, you may need to stick to the dreaded budget for longer than you think.
+Saving for that down payment on a home is tedious.
+The last thing any new homeowner wants to worry about is expensive home repairs.
+Unless you are prepared to ask the right questions of the previous homeowner, you may need to stick to the dreaded budget for longer than you think.

 Here is what you need to know about common home repairs before you buy.